crossbario/crossbar/docs/pages/gettingstarted.rst

 In the configuration you can see the line **"name": "realm1"** which configures the realm to be "realm1".
 An the port number is configured as 8080     **"port": 8080**.
 When connecting to this Crossbar router instance we need to use this particular realm and port number.

+.. note:: The config file used in the example is also available here https://github.com/crossbario/crossbar/blob/master/crossbar/node/templates/default/.crossbar/config.json

 Hello World
 ===========
 Our Hello World application consist of three components,